Eduardo-Cohen-Data-Analyst/PortfolioEduardoCohen/Key_Indicators_of_Heart_Disease/README.md

-﻿**Predicting Whether Heart Disease is Present Based on Lifestyle, Pre-existing Health Factors and Demographic Factors Using Machine Learning**
+<h1>﻿**Predicting Whether Heart Disease is Present Based on Lifestyle, Pre-existing Health Factors and Demographic Factors Using Machine Learning**</h1>